 jdbc-providers.properties file, the Matillion ETL instance must be restarted.
 Wait a few minutes while the new configuration comes into effect.

 Test the Database Query component

-- Drag a Database Query component onto an Orchestration job, and open its Database Type dialog box.
-The new driver should be available to select.
+- Drag a Database Query component onto an orchestration job, and open its Database Type dialog box.
+The new driver should be available for selection.

 - The SQL syntax of the SQL Query statement is in the dialect of your new source database.

-There are three common issues often caused by incorrect driver configuration:
+These common issues are caused by incorrect driver configuration:

-- The Database Query component won't accept a selection, rather reverting back to the default setting
+- The Database Query component won't accept a selection, instead reverting to the default setting.

-If these errors occur, get hold of the Matillion ETL Server Log and contact support.
-The Server Log is a file called catalina.out, and can be obtained from the Matillion ETL admin screen via More / Download Server Log.
+If these errors occur, acquire the Matillion ETL server log and contact support.
+The server log is a file called catalina.out, and can be obtained from Matillion ETL by clicking Admin → Download Server Log.